kylpo/notes/published/React-JSX-Spread.md

 Again, no magic.
 Not surprised that it still uses `Object.assign()`.

 ## More to Consider
-From our exploration, we **could** conclude that JSX spreads are still good when they are not accompanied with other props.
+From our exploration, we **could** conclude that JSX spreads are good if and only if they are not accompanied with other props.

 ```jsx
 // GOOD